sheila-anne/sheila-anne/src/pages/writing-desk/2020-04-16-yoga-for-hip-love.md

 Wiggle left foot towards the right, so that the outside of your left calf can come to rest on the mat.
 Try to sit up straight and stack your legs.

 Line up the ankle or side of your right foot over your left knee.
-Make sure that your ankle is not flexed down, almost as if a beam of energy could run in a straight line from the palm of your right foot to your right knee.
+Make sure that your ankle is not flexed down; almost as if a beam of energy could run in a straight line from the palm of your right foot to your right knee.

 Your right knee will be over your left ankle, or side of the foot.
 Try to make your shins parallel to each other, with the right stacked directly over the left.

 ![Double Pigeon](/img/double-pigeon.jpeg "Double Pigeon")

 This is an intense pose for both hips & groin, so be gentle!
-Breathe here and, if it feels comfortable you can walk your hands forward, keeping your hips on the ground.
+Breathe here and, if it feels comfortable, you can walk your hands forward, keeping your hips on the ground.

 ## Bound Angle Pose